Direct line to the kitchen

 • Even lighting beats bright lighting.
 Strong overhead glare can wash out piece tops; a desk lamp angled to one side often helps.

-• Move pieces deliberately.
-Rapid swaps or hands lingering over the board can confuse the recognizer; a brief pause after each move keeps the notation clean.
+• Move pieces slowly.
+Fast swaps or hands over the board can confuse the board reader; a brief pause after each move keeps the notation clean.

 • If the app loses track, you can reset the recognized position from a known starting point and continue.